efogtech/endgame-trackball/ASSEMBLY.md

 ![cable](./images/assembly/cable.jpg)

 The short FPC goes into one of the sensors — it will be the right one.
 Also, take your marker and mark the other side of the sensor cables.
+Don't skip this step as future you may regret such a decision.

 ### Installing sensors
 Keep in mind: the one with the short cable goes to the right side.